-In 1997, a group of five hospitals in Michigan joined with the Blue Cross Blue Shield of Michigan Foundation and Blue Care Network to collaborate on the study of variation in angioplasty procedures and treatment.
+In 1997, a group of five Michigan hospitals joined with the Blue Cross Blue Shield of Michigan Foundation and Blue Care Network to study variation in angioplasty procedures and treatment.
 Recommendations from the group’s analysis contributed to dramatic decreases in emergency bypass surgeries and other complications.

 - Funding from the Blues enables hospitals and physicians to work in a collaborative environment, providing resources for data collection and analysis along with administrative oversight.

-- A separate coordinating center serves as a data warehouse, conducts data audits, performs data analyses and generates comparative performance reports
+- A separate coordinating center serves as a data warehouse, conducts data audits, performs data analyses, generates comparative performance reports, and convenes participant meetings.

 - Participants work together by sharing data and best practices to improve patient care throughout the state of Michigan.